arnesson/cordova-plugin-firebase/README.md

         "notification_foreground": "true",
       }
     }

+When the `onMessageReceived` is called in response to a user tapping a system notification while the app is in the foreground, it will be passed the property `tap: "foreground"`.

 You can set additional properties of the foreground notification using the same key names as for [Data Message Notifications](#data-message-notification-keys).